top of page

 The Problem Behind Wanting Payback -- Understanding the Drawbacks and Alternatives to Revenge

-A massive sky fortress.
+A massive sky fortress looking for a payback.

 Why Revenge Holds You Back